WebKit/WebKit-http/README.markdown

 run-webkit-tests to skip this part.
 Otherwise you need to install lighttpd and PHP (both available in HaikuPorts package depot).

+Finally, the tests are a mix of html and xhtml files.
+The file:// loader in Haiku relies on MIME sniffing to tell them apart.
+This is not completely reliable, so for some tests the type needs to be forced (unfortunately this can't be stored in the git repo):

+    $ sh Tools/haiku/mimefix.sh

 You can then run the testsuite:

     $ python Tools/Scripts/run-webkit-tests --platform=haiku --dump-render-tree --no-build \